redux-definitions/redux-definitions/README.md

   + [Contributing](#contributing)

 ## Overview
-Inspired by lessons learned building enterprise UIs, Redux Enterprise is a library that **abstracts common Redux reducer patterns into a library of definitions** that can be used to describe and automatically create completely standardized actions, reducers, and selectors.
+Inspired by lessons learned building enterprise UIs, Redux Enterprise is a library that **abstracts common Redux reducer patterns into a library of definitions** that can be used to automatically create completely standardized actions, reducers, and selectors.

+> Redux Enterprise is 100% compatible with any existing Redux-based project.

 ### Whats the mission?
 To help organizations scale development, maintainability, and velocity on Redux-based projects.

-> Redux Enterprise is 100% compatible with any existing Redux-based project.

 ### Whats included?
 - Library of reusable reducer definitions (Flag, Field, Collection, Index, etc)
-- Standard way to describe, name, scope, update, and derive application state
+- Automatically generated actions, reducers, and selectors.
-- In-browser Redux-REPL for interacting with running application
+- In-browser Redux-REPL for interacting with running application.

 ## Get up and running in 5 minutes!